Mave-rick-dev/atm-task/README.md

 ### ATM
-The Automated Teller Machine (ATM) is a convenient way for bank customers to withdraw money at any time, A simple ATM is represented in the interface `com.progressoft.induction.atm.ATM`.
+The Automated Teller Machine (ATM) is a convenient way for bank customers to withdraw money at any time, A simple ATM is represented in the interface `com.progressoft.induction.atm.service.ATM`.
 The ATM has a single method `withdraw()` that accepts the account number from which you want to withdraw and the amount of money.

-When a user attempts to withdraw money from the ATM, it should check if the user have enough money in his/her account, The `com.progressoft.induction.atm.BankingSystem` interface provides the ability to check the account balance through the `getAccountBalance()` method.
+When a user attempts to withdraw money from the ATM, it should check if the user have enough money in his/her account, The `com.progressoft.induction.atm.service.BankingSystem` interface provides the ability to check the account balance through the `getAccountBalance()` method.
 The interface also provides the ability to debit the account, i.e. deducting the withdrawn amount from the account.

-The `withdraw()` method from the `com.progressoft.induction.atm.ATM` interface should return the money to the user only after verifying enough money in the account and debiting the requested amount from the account.
+The `withdraw()` method from the `com.progressoft.induction.atm.service.ATM` interface should return the money to the user only after verifying enough money in the account and debiting the requested amount from the account.
 `com.progressoft.induction.atm.exceptions.InsufficientFundsException` should be thrown if the account did not have enough  money in it.